ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 {% capture warning %}

 <h3> Warning </h3>
-<p style="font-size:18px;">When you define a while-loop, always make sure that the condition will at some
+<p >When you define a while-loop, always make sure that the condition will at some
 point be fullfilled.
 Otherwise it can easily happen that youre while-loop just keeps running endlessly!</p>